U.S. softens view of Malaysia, Cuba in human trafficking report

 International scrutiny and outcry followed the discovery in May of scores of graves in people-smuggling camps near Malaysia's northern border with Thailand.

-The report also described conditions under which migrants were still forced into labour, and women and children coerced into the sex trade.
+The report also described conditions under which migrants were still forced into labor, and women and children coerced into the sex trade.

 Thailand, a key U.S. ally, whose relations with Washington have cooled since a military coup last year, said it "strongly disagrees" with the decision to keep it on the lowest ranking.